Stress management techniques

 Understanding Stress: A Modern Epidemic

-In today’s fast-paced world, stress has become an almost unavoidable part of daily life.
+In today’s fast-paced world, managing stress has become a crucial skill, as stress itself has become an almost unavoidable part of daily life.
 But what exactly is stress?
 At its core, stress is the body’s natural response to any demand or challenge, triggering the “fight-or-flight” mechanism that prepares us to react.
 While this response was once crucial for survival, chronic stress in modern times can have serious health implications.
-The long-term physical effects of stress include high blood pressure, weakened immunity, and even cardiovascular diseases.

 7 Major Causes of Stress in the Modern World and How to Overcome Them